25 10 116

 The arts and Crafts-style Laboratory was built in 1916.
 It has been a centre for training of horticultural students for decades.
 A restoration project to begin in 2018 will see the modern buildings attached to the 1916 facade removed and parts of the ground floor opened to the public with a re-developed lecture theatre and new exhibition space.
 Scientific work will move to a new centre on Wisley’s Hilltop.
 The restored building is expected to be unveiled in 2021.

-Christmas Glow is now over until next year (assuming the show returns for a fourth year), but there are many other reasons to visit Wisley and its gardens as they change with the seasons.
+Wisley is worth visiting at any time of year.
+Its gardens change with the seasons.
 It is open every day except Christmas.
 Food is available at several eateries.
 Check the RHS Garden Wisley website for times, prices, and current events.

 Never miss a story.
 Sign up for Destinations Detours and Dreams monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.